cbsteh/Sawit.jl/README.md

 IMPORTANT: The weather data must be complete, without gaps in data or missing values.

 ## API
-The source code for Swit.jl is heavily commented.
+The source code for Sawit.jl is heavily commented.
 Kindly refer to code documentation.

-## Model validation
+## Data availability
 Kindly contact Sime Darby Research Berhad for obtaining the historical data used to validate this model.

 ## References